mFulton07/psZP/README.md

 ```
 Note that psZP can only accept one data bundle sub-directory at a time.
 <br /><br /><br />
-## Step 5: Check the sub-directory for the results
+## Step 5: Check the sub- and sub-sub-directories for the results
 When finished, psZP will output:
-* (Always) A scatter plot of the Mag Offset versus the True Mag for all the skycell images in a particular filter for a particular MJD.
+* (Always) For each skycell file, A scatter plot of the Mag Offset versus the True Mag for all the skycell objects in a particular filter for a particular MJD.
 The figure includes labels for the mean, median and stdev of the offsets plotted.
-* (Sometimes) A comma deliminated text file of the skycell objects that had the most extreme offsets (>3 stdev from mean) and were rejected from the data before averaging and plotting.
+* (Sometimes) For each skycell file, A comma deliminated text file of the skycell objects that were extremely offset (>3 stdev from mean) and were rejected from the data before analysing and plotting.
+* (Always) A conslidated, comma deliminated text file containing all offset values determined for each skycell file.
+This will be saved at the parent directory level if applicable (same location as the referecne stars file).
+The file locations will be specified in the terminal window.